Electricity & Instrumentation

 The electricity and instrumentation field is an ever-changing and continuously growing area.
 As technology changes and improves, highly trained maintenance craftspeople are an important asset for every industrial, commercial and office facility.
 Nationwide, job growth in the field is predicted to be one of the highest of all areas.

-Areas of study include, but are not limited to, electrical theory, the national electrical code, bending and installation of conduit, tubing and piping, various types of mechanical and electrical drawings, electronics, hydraulics and pneumatics, process control instrumentation, and programmable logic controllers, as well as troubleshooting skills in all areas.
+The Certificate of Applied Science in Electricity and Instrumentation includes, but is not limited to, electrical theory, the national electrical code, bending and installation of conduit, tubing and piping, various types of mechanical and electrical drawings, electronics, hydraulics and pneumatics, process control instrumentation, and programmable logic controllers, as well as troubleshooting skills in all areas.

-This program offers a degree certificate as well as a certificate from NCCER.
-The curriculum is also included in an associate degree program, Multi-craft Technology.
-Therefore, making the transition to the associate degree is nearly seamless.
-Upon completion of an associate program, application to our bachelor of applied technology is then available.
+This program offers a degree certificate as well as a certificate from the National Center for Construction Education and Research (NCCER).
+The curriculum is also included in the Associate of Applied Science in Multi-Craft Technology and Advanced Manufacturing Technology degree programs.
+Therefore, making a smooth transition to an associate degree.
+Upon completion of an associate program, application to our Bachelor of Applied Science in Supervisory Management is then available.
 WVU Parkersburg is one of few schools nationwide which affords this opportunity.

 Certificate of Applied Science in Electricity & Instrumentation

 This program prepares graduates for positions as technicians that install, service, repair and maintain electrical equipment in today’s modern industrial, commercial and/or manufacturing facilities.
 Students in this program receive the skills necessary to work with high voltage, 3 phase, commercial electrical equipment.